There are around 40 trillion bacteria in your body, most of which are in your intestines.

 They are high in fiber, which can’t be digested by your body.
 However, fiber can be digested by certain bacteria in your gut, which stimulates their growth.

-Beans and legumes also contain very high fiber contents.
+Beans and legumes also contain very high amounts of fiber.

 Some high-fiber foods that are good for your gut bacteria include: